-“I vomited for the first 3 months anytime of the day, it was not limited to morning and I couldn’t eat anything prepared in my home for the first 3months too.
+“I vomited for the first 3 months anytime of the day, it was not limited to morning and I couldn’t eat anything prepared in my home for the first 3 months too.
 Then I craved party jollof rice and my best food was garri and fried panla.
-I vomited all through but after 3months it was limited to just once in d morning except I eat watermelon.
-I couldn’t stand the smell of boiling meat d first 3months too.
-E plenty my sister……women I hail us.” -W.M
+I vomited all through but after 3 months, it was limited to just once in d morning except I eat watermelon.
+I couldn’t stand the smell of boiling meat the first 3 months too.
+E plenty my sister……women, I hail us.” –W.M

-“Can’t eat food prepared by me, going to beg food from neighbors when I have much at home, I can even beg from kids.
-That’s first pregnancy.
-My second I eat my food but quarrel a lot with hubby and people.”- E.M
+“Can’t eat food prepared by me, going to beg food from neighbours when I have much at home, I can even beg from kids.
+That was first pregnancy.
+My second, I ate my food but quarrel a lot with hubby and people.”- E.M

 “Nausea and weakness, probably due to inability to keep down food.”- E.M

-“Vomiting thru my nose.
+“Vomiting through my nose.
 Body shaking for being hungry and discomfort even after eating the food.
-Can’t just explain it.”-.B.P
+Can’t just explain it.”-B.P

 “Feeling weak from within, having severe headaches.”- B.K

 From these comments, it’s apparent that even the easiest of pregnancies is still not a walk in the park.
 Some women only have it easier than others.

-One of the ways to cope with pregnancy is to have a strong support system, primarily the husband, and then family and friends.
+One of the ways to cope with the challenges of pregnancy is to have a strong support system – significant other, family, friends and colleagues.

-Pregnancy may be so distressing but looking into the eyes of your little one makes the sacrifice worth it.
+Pregnancy may be so distressing but looking into the eyes of your little one makes it worth it.